arcmags/ramroot/README.rst

         pre-userspace boot for security/basic functionality reasons;
         hooks should be rebuilt and linux boot image regenerated with every config file change

+    +   implement some type of post-successful-RAM-load hooks or scripts to make changes after userspace is loaded (*systemd* hook?)

 *   test on other distros